Joe Rocket Crossfire Motorcycle Jacket Review

 Joe Rocket also offers short and tall size options, which is great for accommodating different body types.

-The jacket has a comfortable, athletic cut through the shoulders and torso.
+It has a comfortable, athletic cut through the shoulders and torso.
 The sleeves are pre-curved to match a riding position.
 There’s no loose or baggy fabric around the waist or arms.

 For maximum comfort on a bike, I would have liked to see some stretch panels incorporated, particularly at the shoulder blades.